 450+ spots have already been featured on Snorkeling Report thanks to people like you.
 Share your favorite snorkeling spot and help us cover the world map.
 Your contribution will help the snorkeling community find sites and enjoy the underwater world!

 ADD A SPOT

-Common in rocky areas
+Common on all spots in rocky areas

 You must be logged in to post a comment.

 The Balearic Islands, which each have their own character, have at least one thing in common: they are all home to numerous coves, inlets and beaches with crystal-clear water, where exploring the seabed in snorkelers is a game of fun. 'child.
 Even in the most touristic islands, such as Ibiza and Mal (...)

 With its cliff-lined beaches and numerous rocky islets, Portugal's mainland coast boasts a great diversity of snorkeling spots.
 Of course, the water temperature, swells and strong currents make snorkeling less easy there than in the Mediterranean, but its seabed is worth a look.
 Underwater, you will (...)

 With more than 560 miles of coastline bordered by the Mediterranean Sea, South France is home to a great diversity in marine environments.
 From rocky bottoms and sandy slopes to Posidonia meadows and brackish lagoons, there are many fascinating snorkeling sites to be explored.
 When you snorkel in So (...)

 Snorkelling in the Alps, really?!
 For most snorkelers, exploring the underwater world means diving into the Mediterranean rocky coves or the coral reefs of the Caribbean islands.
 Yet the lakes of the French Alps are both little-known and fascinating environments for snorkeling in freshwater.
 On rock (...)